You HATE that his new girlfriend is around YOUR kids. Here's why your opinion doesn't matter ...

 4. My job is to worry about MY relationship with our daughter, not his.

-That's the added benefit of taking the high road first, as often and as consistently as you can.
-It sets a precedent that keeping the peace is possible and that, for everyone's sake (but most especially for our daughter's) the right thing to do is quit the nit-picky opinionated b.s. so that we can each truly move on.
+But there's an amazing benefit of taking the high road first, as often and as consistently as you can.
+It sets a precedent that keeping the peace is possible and that, for everyone's sake (but most especially for our daughter's) the right thing to do is end the nit-picky opinionated b.s. so that we can ALL (him, me, and) our daughter) truly move on.